Gut Me Like an Animal

 Gut Me Like an Animal is the debut extended play (EP) by English singer-songwriter duo Ider, released on 31 March 2017 through Aesop.
 This was the band's only release with Aesop.

 Background

-Having already released EPs as "Lily and Meg", Gut Me Like An Animal was Markwick and Somerville's first EP release as Ider.
-Prior to this EP's release, they had released four songs as Ider.
-Musically, Gut Me Like An Animal is a synth pop record.
+Having already released material under the moniker Lily and Meg, Gut Me Like an Animal was Markwick and Somerville's first EP release as Ider.
+Prior to this EP, they had released four standalone singles as Ider throughout 2016.
+Musically, Gut Me Like an Animal is a synth pop record, and thematically, it has been described as an exploration of love and selfishness.

+The EP was preceded by the single "Face On", released on 14 February 2017.
+"Nevermind" served as a promotional single with a music video at the time of the EP's release.